Franzi-4/kivo-web/src/content/blog/early-users.md

 ---

 ## **Conclusion**
-Your **first 1,000 players** are more than just early adopters—they’re your most valuable monetization test group.
+Your **first 1,000 players** are more than just early adopters—they're your most valuable monetization test group.
 By analyzing their behaviors, deploying hybrid strategies, and leveraging predictive analytics, you can create a revenue model that scales sustainably while protecting long-term retention.

+For advanced AI applications, see our comprehensive guide on [AI-Driven Monetization Strategies](/blog/beyond-ads-ai-monetization).

 ---